taimax13/platform-tool/README.md

     terraform apply
     ```

+PLEASE NOTE - > there is one file per env for lambda in case of multiple accounts
 This will create the necessary resources and configure the S3-to-Lambda trigger.

 ### Triggering Lambda for S3 Events